mcclayton/MacSetup/Atom/README.md

-To update the packages.list file, run the `updatePackageList.sh` The main `install.sh` script will use this packages.list file for installing Atom packages.
+To update the packages.list file, run the `updatePackageList.sh` script.
+The main `install.sh` script will use this packages.list file for installing Atom packages.